-- (i) To accommodate all forms of alternative transportation modes. - (ii) To promote the use of the City's open space and trail system. - (iii) To remove barriers for those who wish to participate in active transportation, including persons with disabilities. - (iv) To provide suitable separation between pedestrians, cyclists and automobiles. - (v) To offer multiple-modal access and connectivity to jobs, housing, schools, culture and recreation. - (vi) To enhance the downtown core's aesthetic qualities to encourage active transportation. - (vii) To increase the use of alternative modes of transportation through the development of well connected trails, open space, cycling and walking networks.
+(i) To accommodate all forms of alternative transportation modes.

-- (i) Intensification will be promoted in the Urban Settlement Areas to increase densities and provide convenience for those participating in active transportation. - (ii) The City will support any appropriate active living promotion strategies from the Health Unit. - (iii) As opportunities become available, the City will continue to plan and develop: - (a) a north-south trail connecting the communities of Batawa, Frankford and Glen Ross - (b) an east-west trail connecting Trenton to Prince Edward County/Brighton - (c) a west-east trail between Trenton and Belleville as part of the Lake Ontario Waterfront Trail. - (iv) Mixed use development will be designated in certain districts in the downtown cores to encourage concentrated travel destinations.
+- (ii) To promote the use of the City's open space and trail system. - (iii) To remove barriers for those who wish to participate in active transportation, including persons with disabilities. - (iv) To provide suitable separation between pedestrians, cyclists and automobiles. - (v) To offer multiple-modal access and connectivity to jobs, housing, schools, culture and recreation. - (vi) To enhance the downtown core's aesthetic qualities to encourage active transportation. - (vii) To increase the use of alternative modes of transportation through the development of well-connected trails, open space, cycling and walking networks.

-- (v) Access to the waterfront, adjacent to the Trenton downtown core, will be preserved such that the full development potential of the waterfront can be realized.
-The Plan shall discourage any high volume roads along the shoreline. - (vi) The priority of transportation modes is given as pedestrian, bicycle, transit, high occupancy vehicles and low occupancy vehicles.
+- (i) Intensification will be promoted in the Urban Settlement Areas to increase densities and provide convenience for those participating in active transportation. - (ii) The City will support any appropriate active living promotion strategies from the Health Unit. - (iii) As opportunities become available, the City will continue to plan and develop: - (a) a north-south trail connecting the communities of Batawa, Frankford and Glen Ross - (b) an east-west trail connecting Trenton to Prince Edward County/Brighton - (c) a west-east trail between Trenton and Belleville as part of the Lake Ontario Waterfront Trail. - (iv) Mixed use development will be designated in certain districts in the downtown cores to encourage concentrated travel destinations. - (v) Access to the waterfront, adjacent to the Trenton downtown core, will be preserved such that the full development potential of the waterfront can be realized.
+The Plan shall discourage any high-volume roads along the shoreline.